Otter: Generating Tests from Issues to Validate SWE Patches: Conclusion

 \section{Conclusion}

 The primary contribution of this paper is \solx, a system for generating tests from issue descriptions before issue resolution. \solx outperforms the prior state of the art in fail-to-pass tests generated while also costing less.
-Furthermore, this paper demonstrates that generated tests can improve patches generated by SWE agents, helping them reach a precision of between 65\% and 92\%.
+This paper also contributes \tdd, a new benchmark for the same problem statement, mined from real-world GitHub issues with strict filters and evaluation metrics.
+Finally, this paper demonstrates that generated tests can improve patches generated by SWE agents, helping them reach a precision of between 65\% and 92\%. \tdd and \solx generated tests are at { \url{https://github.com/IBM/TDD-Bench-Verified}}.